 Valuation: We apply Accounting Standards Codification ("ASC") ASC 820-10, Fair Value Measurement and Disclosures ("ASC 820-10"), to our holdings of financial instruments.
 ASC 820-10 establishes a three-level valuation hierarchy for disclosure of fair value measurements.
 The valuation hierarchy is based upon the transparency of inputs to the valuation of an asset or liability as of the measurement date.
-The three levels are defined as follows:
+Financial instruments include securities and derivatives.
+A financial instrument's categorization within the valuation hierarchy is based upon the lowest level of input that is significant to the fair value measurement.
+The inputs or methodology used for valuing securities are not necessarily an indication of the risk associated with investing in these securities.